danw8/web-bones-rs/SETUP.md

 ## Run the application

 1. `rustup default nightly` if you are on a different toolchain.
-2. `cargo run` from the root directory.
+2. `cargo run -p web` from the root directory.

 ## Documentation Issues